thomasthorsen/toks/README.md

     toks/build> cmake -DCMAKE_TOOLCHAIN_FILE=../scripts/toolchain-clang.cmake ..
     toks/build> make

 Building for Windows is only supported using the mingw compiler.
-To cross compile on Linux, use the following commands:
+To cross compile on Linux for Windows 32bit (also works on 64bit), use the following commands:

+    toks/build> cmake -DCMAKE_TOOLCHAIN_FILE=../scripts/toolchain-i686-mingw32.cmake ..
+    toks/build> make

+Building for Windows 64bit:

-    toks/build> cmake -DCMAKE_TOOLCHAIN_FILE=../scripts/toolchain-mingw32.cmake ..
+    toks/build> cmake -DCMAKE_TOOLCHAIN_FILE=../scripts/toolchain-x86_64-mingw32.cmake ..
     toks/build> make

 Building for a 32bit Linux target on a 64bit host: